AnyLog-co/documentation/examples/Configuration.md

 python3 user_cmd.py "process !local_scripts\autoexec.json"
 </pre>

-The following commands write and retrieve a JSON configuration file to and from the directory assigned to the key ***local_scripts***.
+The following REST commands write and retrieve a JSON configuration file to and from the directory assigned to the key ***local_scripts***.
 <pre>
-get script autoexec.json
-set script autoexec.json [script data]
+get script autoexec.json                  # Use GET in the REST call set script autoexec.json [script data]    # Use POST in the REST call
 </pre>

 ## Example - JSON configuration file